 Section 162(m) of the Internal Revenue Code imposes limitations on the deductibility for federal income tax purposes of compensation over \$1 million paid to each of our five most highly paid executive officers in a taxable year.
 Compensation above \$1 million may only be deducted if it is "performance-based compensation" within the meaning of the Internal Revenue Code.
 Stock option awards generally are performance-based compensation meeting those requirements and, as such, are fully deductible provided that they have been granted by a committee whose members are non-employee directors.
-To maintain flexibility in compensation to be deductible.
-Approximately \$1.3M of the 2007 amounts paid to executive officers did not qualify as performance-based compensation and were not deductible by us.
+To maintain flexibility in compensating executive officers in a manner designed to promote varying corporate goals, we have not adopted a policy requiring all compensation to be deductible.
+During 2008, all amounts paid to executive officers were deductible by us.